What is a Foreign Limited Liability Company (LLC)?

 - And more

-Texas doesn’t have a list of items that they consider “doing business”.
+When you form an LLC in Texas, there is no list of items that they consider “doing business”.
 Instead, Texas suggests that you speak with an attorney, read case law, or fill out the Texas Nexus Questionnaire to help you decide.

 In their FAQ section, the state affirms that if a business “has an office or a location in Texas or is otherwise pursuing one of its purposes in Texas.”
 Clear as mud?